zzzprojects/EntityFramework-Extensions/docs2/pages/documentations/options/ignore-on-merge-matched-and-condition-expression.md

 The `IgnoreOnMergeMatchedAndConditionExpression` is the inverse of `MergeMatchedAndConditionExpression`.

  -  The `MergeMatchedAndConditionExpression` allows you to perform only the `UPDATE` in the `BulkMerge` if all properties are equal to the database value.
- -  So by default, all columns all included in `IgnoreOnMergeMatchedAndConditionExpression` but not the one you choose to ignore.
+ -  So by default, all columns are included in `IgnoreOnMergeMatchedAndConditionExpression` but not the one you choose to ignore.

 The following example updates all those records by ignoring the specified properties if their value is equal to the database or not.